-Proposal: Adoption of the Proposal for Distribution of 2022 Profits
+Proposal: Adoption of the Proposal for Distribution of 2023 Profits

-- The Board has adopted the proposal for distribution of 2022 Profits on May 8, 2023.
-The 2022 Profit Distribution Proposal is attached as pp. 35, Attachment 4. - (2) The distribution of 2022 profits is calculated based on the total number of issued shares (118,260,830 shares).
-The cash dividend payment is NT\$5 per share, and the total amount of cash dividend is NT\$591,304,150.
+- (1) The 2023 Profit Distribution Proposal is attached as pp.33, Attachment 4. - (2) The Board of Directors approved the proposal to distribute this year's earnings as cash dividends on March 15, 2024.
+Based on the current total number of issued shares, which is 118,260,830 shares minus 532,000 treasury shares, totaling 117,728,830 shares, a cash dividend of NT\$7 per share is planned to be distributed, amounting to NT\$824,101,810.
 The amount of cash dividend payment per share is rounded down to the nearest whole number.
-The amount of the remaining cash dividend which cannot be distributed (less than NT\$1 per share) will be disturbed in accordance with the percentage of current shareholding to meet the total amount of distribution of 2022 profits. - (3) In the event that, after this meeting, the proposed profit distribution is affected by any changes in equity like convertible bonds or the execution of employee stock options, it is proposed that the Board of Directors will be authorized to adjust each shareholder's percentages of the cash dividend and the stock dividend. - (4) The amount of dividend is distributed to shareholders on the basis of the shareholding recorded in the shareholders list on the ex-dividend date.
-Upon the approval of the Annual Shareholders' Meeting and the competent authority, it is proposed that the Board of Directors will be authorized to resolve the ex-dividend date and other relevant issues. - (5) Please resolve.
+The amount of the remaining cash dividend which cannot be distributed (less than NT\$1 per share) will be disturbed in accordance with the percentage of current shareholding to meet the total amount of distribution of 2022 profits.
+(3) If changes in the capital affect the number of outstanding shares and alter the dividend distribution rate for shareholders', the Chairman of the Board is authorized to make adjustments and set the ex-dividend date along with other related distribution matters. - (3) The distribution will be based on the number of shares recorded in the shareholder register on the ex-dividend date. - (4) Please resolve.